 It’s never a bad idea to purchase a portable air compressor to keep in your vehicle.
 Not only will this allow you to inflate a slight air loss properly, but you’ll have the option of fully inflating a spare should you ever need to install one roadside.

-If you continue to have nagging issues with your Tire Pressure Monitoring System, the solution is as easy as scheduling service at Delano Chevrolet GMC.
+If you continue to have nagging issues with your Tire Pressure Monitoring System, the solution is as easy as scheduling service at Delano Chevrolet.
 Contact us at 661-709-3205, and don’t forget about our service specials!